cufeinfor/MIRRec/README.md

 # MIRRec

 # Files
-The main function is in MyRecEditTrain.py. use the 'RecommendByMyRecEdit' for hypergraph-base model training and use the 'TestAlgorithm' for testing.
+The main function is in MyRecEditTrain.py.
+Use the 'RecommendByMyRecEdit' for hypergraph-base model training and use the 'EvaluationAlgorithm' to get the evaluation results.

 The other .py files are invocated methods for HyperGraph construction.

-the .zip files are the dataset used after processing.
+the .zip files are the preprocessed data of different projects in the dataset, named after the corresponding project.

 # Steps